tud-hri/joan/docs/index.md

 !!!
 Note
     If you cannot read the text in the GIFS or images please zoom in in your webbrowser, the resolution should then be high enough to distinguish the text.

+## Team

+JOAN is developed by members of the Human-Robot Interaction group at Cognitive Robotics of Delft University of Technology.